-Passed as a portion of the Civil Rights Act of 1968, the Federal Fair housing Act trumps all state and local level laws on the books.
-However, it doesn’t guarantee much in the way of coverage for either party save for the fact that neither party can discriminate based on race, gender sexual orientation, religion, or familial status.
+Passed as a portion of the Civil Rights Act of 1968, the Federal Fair Housing Act trumps all state and local level laws on the books.
+However, it doesn’t guarantee much in the way of coverage for either party, save for neither party can discriminate based on race, gender, sexual orientation, religion, or familial status.

-Additionally, the Age Discrimination Act of 1975 states that landlords and real estate agents cannot discriminate based on an individual’s age if the agency or property involved is receiving federal funds (such as government subsidized housing).
+Additionally, the Age Discrimination Act of 1975 states that landlords and real estate agents cannot discriminate based on an individual’s age if the agency or property involved receives federal funds (such as government-subsidized housing).
 Similarly, such programs and properties cannot discriminate based on a person’s disabilities because the Rehabilitation Act of 1973 forbids it.

 State and Local Laws

-While it would take far too much time (and space) to cover every applicable state Landlord/Tenant law on the books, below you’ll find a general overview of what you’ll likely find in each and every one.
+While it would take far too much time (and space) to cover every applicable state Landlord/Tenant law on the books, below, you’ll find a general overview of what you’ll likely find in everyone.
 Keep in mind that many states have based their individual laws on either the Uniform Residential Landlord And Tenant Act (URLTA) or the Model Residential Landlord-Tenant Code.

 For your state’s specific legislation, contact your state’s office of the attorney general.
 You can find a list of current AGs here.

-Generally, landlord/tenant laws across the country safeguard a tenant’s private property, their right to inhabit real estate so long as they’re paying rent, and so long as they don’t violate clauses specific to any rental agreement.
+Generally, landlord/tenant laws across the country safeguard a tenant’s private property, their right to inhabit real estate so long as they’re paying rent.
+So long as they don’t violate clauses specific to any rental agreement.

 As such, many state-level laws require that landlords disclose significant information to potential and current tenants.
-These disclosures can include the name and business address of the property owner as well as instructions about where tenants can find information pertaining to locally applicable laws.
-Additionally, federal regulations require that all tenants are notified prior to occupancy of the presence (or potential presence) of lead paint in homes/apartments built before 1977.
+These disclosures can include the property owner’s name and business address and instructions about where tenants can find information about locally applicable laws.
+Additionally, federal regulations require that all tenants be notified before occupancy of lead paint’s presence (or potential presence) in homes/apartments built before 1977.

-Generally, the maximum security deposit that a landlord can hold is one and a half times the monthly rental fee.
-This deposit doesn’t include the first or last month’s rent and it doesn’t include any fee that the landlord may charge for redecorating/remodeling the property before the tenant takes residency.
+Generally, the maximum security deposit that a landlord can hold is half time the monthly rental fee.
+This deposit doesn’t include the first or last month’s rent; It doesn’t include any fee that the landlord may charge for redecorating/remodeling the property before the tenant takes residency.

-Whether or not it’s covered in the tenant/landlord agreement, many states have laws pertaining to the subletting of property.
-It’s important you understand your obligations before attempting any sort of subletting—even “unofficial” agreements.
+Whether or not it’s covered in the tenant/landlord agreement, many states have laws about property subletting.
+You must understand your obligations before attempting any subletting—even “unofficial” agreements.